“The fight-or-flight response works wonders when you’re standing on a sidewalk and a piano is falling from a building above.”

 Performance excitement is the term I use to signify the adrenaline-fueled energy that aids performing.

-I wrote The Musician’s Way to empower musicians to do exactly that.
+I wrote The Musician’s Way and created this website to empower musicians to do exactly that.

 © 2014 Gerald Klickstein